Republicans scramble to end impasse over McCarthy's imperiled speakership bid

 Kevin McCarthy faces growing pressure to end the impasse over his imperiled speakership bid after two consecutive days of failed votes.
 But even after proposing major concessions to his hardline opponents late Wednesday, it remains unclear if the California Republican will be able to lock in the support he needs to win the gavel, and patience is wearing thin among lawmakers as the fight drags on.

+Republican holdouts are meeting Thursday morning at 8 a.m.
+ET, according to Rep. Warren Davidson, who supports McCarthy.

+"I think after that, they'll talk to Leader McCarthy and hopefully close up a deal," the Ohio Republican told CNN's Kaitlan Collins on "CNN This Morning."

-There are, however, some early indications that negotiations have made some headway as McCarthy and his allies attempt to chip away at opposition from a bloc of conservatives.
+There are some early indications that negotiations have made some headway as McCarthy and his allies attempt to chip away at opposition from a bloc of conservatives.

 In a series of new concessions first reported by CNN Wednesday night, McCarthy agreed to propose a rules change that would allow just one member to call for a vote to oust a sitting speaker, according to two sources familiar with the matter.
 McCarthy had initially proposed a five-member threshold, down from current conference rules that require half of the GOP to call for such a vote.